chimericdream/minecraft-mods/ideas.md

       items picked up after this point are deleted
     * [ ] Refill: when you use the last block/item in a stack, if a matching stack is in the shulker, it will refill your hand
-    * [ ] Hardened: can't be blown up by creepers or other explosions
-    * [ ] Plated: item entity form won't be destroyed by fire, lava, or explosions
     * [ ] Deep Storage (3 levels): extra rows of storage
         * 1 row per level
 * [ ] Apply banners to a shulker